Your submission was sent successfully! Close

 The Ubuntu priority is based on many factors including severity, importance, risk, estimated number of affected users, software configuration, active exploitation, and other factors which may adjust the impact of certain vulnerabilities such as Ubuntu's proactive security features.

 Here are the guidelines that we generally use to assess the Ubuntu priority of a CVE.
 There may be cases in which we assign a priority level based on factors not accounted for in these guidelines.
-These priority levels are distinct from other published severity levels such as CVSS base scores, either ours or from other sources such as those used in the National Vulnerability Database.
+These priority levels are distinct from other published severity levels such as CVSS base scores, either ours or from other sources such as those used in the National Vulnerability Database (NVD).
+Learn more about how we prioritise CVEs.

 Critical A very damaging problem, typically exploitable for nearly all users in a default installation of Ubuntu.
-Includes remote root privilege escalations and massive data loss.
+Includes remote root privilege escalations, remote data theft, and massive data loss.

 High A significant problem, typically exploitable for nearly all users in a default installation of Ubuntu.
-Includes serious remote denial of services, local root privilege escalations, or data loss.
+Includes serious remote denial of service, local root privilege escalations, local data theft, and data loss.

 Medium A significant problem, typically exploitable for many users.
-Includes network daemon denial of service attacks, cross-site scripting, and gaining user privileges.
+Includes network daemon denial of service, cross-site scripting, and gaining user privileges.

 CVSS security scores